 Ever since I was little I have wanted to be a mother.
 I was constantly playing house with my dolls and I always wanted to hold the baby when friends or new baby cousins would come and visit.
 When I got older I baby-sat all the time for families in town.
 When I became a nurse my specialty was labour and delivery.
 It was so rewarding to help new mothers and families welcome their babies into the world.

-In order to put myself in a better position to be a mother I now work as a nursing case manager so that I no longer have to work shift work.
-It’s important to me to be the class Field trip mom just like my mom was, and to go to all the ballet recitals and soccer games.
+In order to put myself in a better position to be a mother I now work as case manager in home care so that I no longer have to work shift work.
+It’s important to me to be the class field trip mom just like my mom was, and I want to be able to go to all the ballet recitals and soccer games.

 Our Thoughts about Parenting & Adoption